ink-inc/MagicMittelalterGame/patch_notes.md

 	- Added possibility to choose a scene to load
 	- Updated design

 Bug-fixes:
 - Fixed that is was possible to jump up trees
 - The mousecursor is now properly hidden during the game
-- The player isn't able to walk up hills with an altitude over 45 degrees
 - Its not possible anymore to jump underwater
 - The game now pauses entirely when the pause menu is openend
 - The Escape Key now also closes the menu
-- The text that is show while looking at an interactable is now properbly discard when the player looks at another object
+- The text that is shown while looking at an interactable is now properbly discarded when the player looks at another object
-- The Ground of the Terrain is not anymore labeled as "Test Terrain"
+- The Ground of the Terrain Scene is not labeled as "Test Terrain" anymore

 #### Version: 0.0.0.6 Pre-Alpha (17.03.2020 17:38) "Basic Player Model"
 - Added a basic player Model